The Complete Guide to Refinancing Your SBI Student Loans in the U.S.

 You’re Paying Too Much in Interest Each Month

-The problem with most student loans–not just the ones from SBI–is that the interest rates are based on student’s credit scores and histories at the time they’re applied for, not when they’re being paid back.
-This leads to many financially healthy borrowers paying their loans back at interest rates that do not reflect their current financial profile.
+The problem with most student loans—not just the ones from SBI—is that the interest rates are based on the student’s credit score and history at the time they applied, not when they’re paying it back.
+This leads to many financially-healthy borrowers paying their loans back at interest rates that do not reflect their current financial profile.
 It also leads to many people paying far too much in interest each month.

 Awful Customer Service (Even at Physical Locations)

 Customer service with Indian banks is generally poor and State Bank of India is no exception.
 Reviewers online have complained about everything from rude customer service representatives to hours-long wait times just to get answers to questions about their accounts.
 What’s more, some customers have complained that poor customer service even extends to their physical branches.
-If these reviews indicated anything, it’s that customer service, especially for those with student loans with SBI, is not a priority for the bank, and that’s just poor business.
+If these reviews indicate anything, it’s that customer service, especially for those with student loans from SBI, is not a priority for the bank.

-The Exchange Range Costs You (and it Adds Up)
+The Exchange Rate Costs You (and It Adds Up)

 Variable Interest Rates Can (and Probably Will) Cost You More